Grand County Wildfire Council

 Current Fire Restrictions

-On October 22, 2024, in cooperation with our federal partners, and upon reviewing current fire danger conditions, Sheriff Brett Schroetlin recommended, and the Grand County Board of County Commissioners approved, the implementation of Stage One Fire Restrictions.
-The Grand County Sheriff’s Office, in cooperation with our local Fire Districts, and Federal Partners, consistently monitors fire conditions and the necessity of fire restrictions on a regular basis.
+On October 17, 2024, in cooperation with our federal partners, and upon reviewing current fire danger conditions, Sheriff Brett Schroetlin recommended, and the Grand County Board of County Commissioners approved, the implementation of Stage Two Fire Restrictions.
+The Grand County Sheriff’s Office, in cooperation with our local Fire Districts, and Federal Partners, consistently monitor fire conditions and the necessity of fire restrictions on a regular basis.
 The decisions surrounding fire restrictions are based on a scientific fire restriction matrix that is used across northwest Colorado.

 A violation of Grand County Fire Restrictions is punishable by a $1,000.00 fine for each separate offense.